KontosTwo/NectarDB/README.md

   "message": "Successful write!"
 }
 ```
-2. Read data with the following POST request to localhost:<PORT NUMBER>/read, Content-Type set to application/json.
+2. Read data with the following POST request to `localhost:<PORT NUMBER>/read`, Content-Type set to application/json.
 You may have as many reads as you want
 ```json
 {
 	"reads" : [